jameszah/ESP32-CAM-VideoCam/instruct.md

 <https://github.com/jameszah/ESP32-CAM-Video-Recorder-junior>
 - the source code for this program

-Here is the fancy version of the hardware
+Here is the fancy version of the hardware - the format switch below now re-used as wifi on/off.

 <img src="https://github.com/jameszah/ESP32-CAM-Video-Recorder-junior/blob/master/v09_schematic.jpg?raw=true">